- Current Update, last updated May 1, 2014 12:50 :

-1) A north-south trending series of earthquakes, over seven miles in length, began in September, 2013 and persisted throughout March with 130 events.
-The largest earthquake (magnitude 3.5) occurred on March 26, at 05:59 PM MDT, located 13 miles south-southwest of Mammoth, WY.
+1) A north-south trending series of earthquakes, over seven miles in length, which began in September, 2013 decreased in intensity through April 27 with only 68 total events.
+The majority of seismicity occurred before April 12 and the largest earthquake (magnitude 2.8) occurred on April 5, at 07:19 PM MDT, located 17 miles east-notheast from West Yellowstone, MT.

-2) The earthquake series containing the March 30 magnitude 4.8 event began on March 27 and continues into April.
-At the end of March the series consisted of 151 located earthquakes, including the largest earthquake of the month, four magnitude 3 earthquakes, and numerous magnitude 2 and smaller earthquakes.
+2) The earthquake series containing the March 30 magnitude 4.8 event began on March 27 and continued into April, with an additional 31 earthquakes in April, including the month's largest earthquake (M3.1) noted above.

 Earthquake sequences like these are common and account for roughly 50% of the total seismicity in the Yellowstone region.